HOW TO BUILD A CAMPFIRE: THE RIGHT WAY

 The right location is as important as fire building ethics.
-At a minimum we should be going for the following standards and guidelines before learning how to build a campfire.
+At a minimum we should be going for the following standards and guidelines before learning how to build a fire.

 Smokey the bear taught me all about this one.
 All fires need heat, fuel, and oxygen to get going.

 The best fire is one that leaves no evidence after it’s been extinguished.
-That’s more challenging in some capacities than others, but it’s a goal of every campfire and important to mention for learning how to build a campfire.
+That’s more challenging in some capacities than others, but it’s a goal of every campfire and important to mention for learning how to start a fire.

 Use the campfire ring provided.
 And if you’re dispersed camping look for pre-existing campsites and fire pits.
 This is safe, responsible, and depending on who you talk to, pretty damn cool of you to do.